 Educated in Perthshire, with a love of the Highlands making frequent visits and a member of Bonar Bridge and Ardgay Golf Club.
 Malcolm has held Board appointments in the Chemical and Oil Industries and now having retired from UK business lectures on Climate Change and the End of Oil in the UK and India where he sponsors Renewable Energy projects at the local University.
 The Moss family have an Indian Company that owns a 600KW Wind Turbine from which we get daily performance figures.
 Wind is less than at Kilbraur with a PLF of 18% but without any government subsidies is just profitable and mitigates the families’ carbon usage.
 Our past and current companies contribute a minimum of 5% of profits to Renewable Energy projects which have involved development of solar powered boats and cars as described on our website www.mosssolar.com We are currently researching solar paddle wheel boats capable of operating in weed infested waters continuing the success of the New Era based on the Beauly Firth.

-I am 63 years old and have lived in Wick for the past 35 years, all of this time was spent in a variety of posts with NHS Highland, latterly, before I took early retirement in 2015 I was Head of Capital and Property Planning with responsibility for a multi-million pound budget for major capital projects throughout the NHS Highland area.
+I have lived in Wick for the past 40+ years, all of this time was spent in a variety of posts with NHS Highland, latterly, before I took early retirement in 2015 I was Head of Capital and Property Planning with responsibility for a multi-million pound budget for major capital projects throughout the NHS Highland area.
 At one time I was Unit Administrator for Caithness & Sutherland and chaired the management committee, I was responsible for Catering, Domestic, Portering and Estates services.
 Most of my working life has been spent in the NHS apart from a couple of years with Dr Barnardos after I graduated from Edinburgh University with a degree in geology!
-I have recently taken on the role of Secretary with the Royal Burgh of Wick Community Council.

-In my spare time I am interested in Scottish music, particularly pipe band music and have recently stood down as secretary of Wick RBLS Pipe Band after 18 years in post.
+I am secretary of Wick Paths Group and secretary of the Seafarers Memorial Group.
+In my spare time I am interested in Scottish music, particularly pipe band music and was secretary of Wick RBLS Pipe Band for 18 years.
 I have also organised various traditional music concerts in Wick.
+I was secretary of the Royal Burgh of Wick Community Council for 3 years.
 Previously I have served on Staxigoe Hall Committee and been a member of the Hillhead School Board.
 I am interested in the environment including renewable energy, improving access to the countryside and clearing litter!
-I am also interested in walking and going on holiday.

 I moved to Inverness from South London in 1992 with my Husband who found employment then self Employment as a Dentist.
 I have had a varied Career including Cancer Research leading to a Phd in 1983 then a full time mother from 1986 to 2000 when I retrained in Admin and Information management at the Inverness College.
 Since then my Employment opportunities have included a role within the Oil Industry and a Customer advice centre role where I gained the City and Guilds certificates in “Energy in the Home” and “Renewable Energy in the home”.
 In recent years I have been a self Employed Tax agent.
 I have been a shareholder in the co-operative since the first release of shares.